AC Alternatives® Income Custom Index

 A Treasury Interest STRIP Maturing in November 2015.

-Sources: American Century Investments, Barclays Indices, Chicago Board of Trade, Dow Jones, Frank Russell Company, FTSE, Lipper, MSCI, NYSE, Standard & Poor's.
+Sources: American Century Investments, Bloomberg Index Services Ltd, Chicago Board of Trade, Dow Jones, Frank Russell Company, FTSE, Lipper, MSCI, NYSE, Standard & Poor's.

-Data provided by Lipper, a Thomson Reuters Company. © 2015 Lipper, a Thomson Reuters Company.
+Data provided by Lipper, a Thomson Reuters Company. © 2017 Thomson Reuters.
 All Rights Reserved.
 Lipper data and information are for informational purposes only, and do not constitute investment advice or an offer to sell or the solicitation of an offer to buy any security of any entity in any jurisdiction.
 In addition, Lipper, a Thomson Reuters company, will not be liable for any loss or damage resulting from information obtained from Lipper or any of its affiliates.

 The Russell 1000® Index, the Russell 2000® Index, the Russell 2500™ Index, the Russell 3000® Index, the Russell MidCap® Index and the Russell 200® Index are trademarks/service marks of the Frank Russell Company.
 Russell® is trademark of the Frank Russell Company.